Bring Real-World Production Methods To Your Class And Take Control Of Resources And Cost

 Mass production is also known as flow or continuous production.
 Identical products are created continuously as part of an assembly line.
 Today, most are put together by highly technical automated machinery controlled by pre-written programs, sensors and robotics.
 Humans are only required to fulfil specialist roles such as machine maintenance or to start the manufacturing process by loading raw materials.

 In this instance, we will step back in time to when robotics and automation were less frequent and allow the pupils to fulfil the role of managing a station along an assembly line.
 Each pupil (or pair/group) will carry out one specific job, contributing to the next stage in the process.
 An assembly line can apply to many units within Design and Technology.
-It is particularly suited to projects requiring multiple parts, such as the Year 6 Automata or Year 5 Bridge unit because it allows more pupils to work on the same product.
+It is particularly suited to projects requiring multiple parts, such as the Year 6 Automata or Year 5 Bridge units in upper Key Stage 2 because it allows more pupils to work on the same product.
 You will need to consider what each of the steps will be and how many assembly lines you will have.
 For example, you could have a five-stage process with three assembly lines and pairs on each station.

 The mass production method will drive your class to work together and consider products they require collectively or to fulfil the needs and wants of others.
 You may provide the class with ideas for this or set them a challenge to consider where a product may be helpful in the classroom or for upcoming events.
 For example, book sleeves for a storybook they all have access to.
 By switching the focus of the product to a collective goal, you are changing the mindset that the product will be for themselves or a friend or family member — something pupils are very used to in Design and Technology.